 Editorial note: this review has been written for v1.0.0

 In this game, you play as the unnamed main character on a journey to save your planet.
 For the purposes of this review, I’ll call him Jos.
-That’s the name my girlfriend chooses to name characters and she is out of inspiration.
+Just because I don’t feel like being creative now and looking for another name.
 Now, Jos’s task in this game is simple.
 He has to save his planet that’s at the end of the stellar system.

 This planet has a unique cirque.
 Because the planet had several hundred years of conflict, the two remaining parts of the fighting planets got stitched together to form one huge planet.
 Now, peace rains on the planet because both parties agreed to never cross the border.
 Well, that’s going to change.
 Otherwise, you wouldn’t have an interesting setup for a game, wouldn’t you?